UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     </body>
     </html>

-If you get anything very different than this -- write some tests to catch the error, and then fix them :-)
+If you get anything very different than this, write some tests to catch the error, and then fix them :-)

 Step 6: